siko1056/siko1056.github.io/_posts/2020-08-17-octave-buildbot.md

 The key idea here is to get rid of the **permission problem** to increase the frequency of building release candidates (RC) before a release.
-The Buildbot Master to defines the release infrastructure:
+The Buildbot Master defines the release infrastructure:

-- The Octave repository to release from can be altered by the Buildbot Master and is documented in the build logs.
+- The Octave repository (to release from) can be altered by the Buildbot Master and is documented in the build logs.
 - No need to store the release tarballs on <https://alpha.gnu.org/gnu/octave/>.
 - The **Mercurial ID becomes the major Octave release identifier**, not some artificial manual applied version (e.g. Octave 6.0.1).

 > **The idea is not to get rid of Octave versions entirely.**
-> The observation is that adapting those numbers manually is tedious
+> The observation is that updating those numbers manually is tedious
 > (updating the Octave and mxe-octave repository is involved)
 > and leads to more confusion compared to an unique Mercurial ID.